nychealth/covid-vaccine-data/README.md

 Generally, numbers reported by the NYC Health Department and NYS Department of Health will be close but may not match exactly.
 Reasons for the discrepancies include:

-- Inclusion of different vaccination programs, such as the CDC Long-term Care Facility or Retail Pharmacy Program or NYS-run vaccination hubs
+- Inclusion of different vaccination programs, such as the CDC's Long-term Care Facility Program and Retail Pharmacy Program, or NYS- or FEMA-run vaccination hubs
 - Different data sources for different metrics
 - Different analytical and informatics processes
 - Different uses of event date or report date (see above)